huntergps/handbook-docs/Fuse/01 - Getting Started.md

 # $(Getting Started)

-Welcome to Fuse!

-## $(Setup)

 Getting up and running with Fuse is super easy.
 We'll just need to install a few things, then we're good to go!

+## $(Setup)

 We're always working hard on making this process smooth as silk, but occasionally things can still go wrong.
 If something happens, please let us know!